Specially designed program for law enforcement, security, police &

 a.
 Firearms

 b.
-Other weapons: Chemical irritants, knives, impact weapons, and stun guns
+Other weapons: Chemical irritants, knives, impact weapons, and stun

 c.
 Improvised weapons